-Centers will submit the MOUs or contracts, as applicable, for HSD online providers and providers' test integrity standard operating procedures to the Regional Office for review.
-Online HSD programs must meet all the requirements of Section 3.2 R5.
+Centers will submit to the Regional Director for approval MOUs/contracts for HSD online providers and providers' test integrity procedures.
 At a minimum, the MOU/contract must include:

 - a.
-A requirement ensuring online high school services are available to all Job Corps enrollees. - b.
+A requirement ensuring eligibility for the Job Corps program of all participants. - b.
 Name and location of the HSD/HSE program provider. - c.
-Detailed description of how services will be delivered and coordinated throughout the student's Career Development Period (CDP). - d.
-Detailed plan for executing center monthly reporting protocol on cheating incidents and data irregularities that may flag staff or student misconduct. - e.
-Requirements for submitting related HSD/HSE program integrity center standard operating procedures (SOPs) (see Exhibit 5-1.c and t). - f.
-Detail methods for determining student enrollment, and diploma completion in the online HSD program. - g.
-Proof of HSD minimum quality requirements (see Appendix 306) - h.
-Proof of ongoing program quality monitoring (see Appendix 302) - i.
-Nondiscrimination clauses and commitments to adhere to all applicable state and federal laws with regard to students with disabilities (e.g., IDEA, Section 504 of the Rehabilitation Act, ADA, etc.) - j.
-In the case of a subcontract, flowed down clauses as prescribed in the Federal Acquisition Regulation and the DOL Acquisition Regulation.
+Description of how services will be delivered and coordinated throughout the student's Career Development Period (CDP). - d.
+Requirement for reporting to the center by month-end cheating incidents and data irregularities that may flag staff or student misconducts. - e.
+Requirements for submitting internal standard operating procedures (SOPs) for HSD program integrity. - f.
+Methods for determining student enrollment, progress, and completion in the online HSD program. - g.
+Authorized body certifying attainment of the HSD certificate. - h.
+Accreditation board(s) or agency(ies). - i.
+Nondiscrimination clauses and commitments to adhere to all applicable state and federal laws with regard to students with disabilities (e.g., IDEA, Section 504 of the Rehabilitation Act, ADA, etc.)

-MOUs and/or contracts must also adhere to the following requirements when implementing online high school diploma programs:
+Centers must adhere to the following requirements when implementing online high school diploma programs:

 - a.
 All guidelines and requirements established by the online high school diploma program. - b.
 Cell phones and other electronic devices, including cameras, must not be used for any purpose in the classroom. - c.
 Online high school program or other approved Job Corps sites must be the only sites authorized on the classroom computers. - d.
-Online high school teachers must create and maintain student passwords and usernames for the online program and change them on a regular basis to prevent misuse. - e.
+Online high school teachers must create and maintain student passwords and usernames for the online program, and change them on a regular basis to prevent misuse. - e.
 Students must not take exams outside of the online high school classroom or the academic building. - f.
 Examinations must be administered in a controlled environment.
 Peers or other class activities must not interrupt students during exams.
 The teacher must closely monitor students during examinations to prevent disruptions or cheating. - g.
-Students must not use online search engines (e.g., Google, Yahoo, etc.) to find test answers. - h.
+Students must not use online search engines (e.g., google, yahoo, etc.) to find test answers. - h.
 Students must not leave the testing environment with examination codes or passwords. - i.
-Teachers must enter the test code for each exam for every student, or students must be provided the test code and at the conclusion of the daily training time in the online high school program, the teacher must change the codes for any incomplete examinations. - j.
-Proof of student testing accommodations (see Appendices 301 and 303).
+Teachers must enter the test code for each exam for every student, or students must be provided the test code and at the conclusion of the daily training time in the online high school program, the teacher must change the codes for any incomplete examinations.